tholst/tholst.github.io/README.md

-This is the Jekyll site for my small blog at http://tholst.github.io/.
+This was the Jekyll site for my small blog at http://tholst.github.io/.